 Live streaming and catchup TV – what more could you want for nothing?

 If you're a millennial or Gen Y, you may be surprised to hear of a time when you not only couldn't watch what you wanted, when you wanted on whatever device you wanted – you could only watch it on channels 2, 7, 9, 10 and 28 (SBS).
-So if the show you loved was broadcast at 7.30 on a Wednesday on Channel 9, you needed to be sitting on your couch in front of your giant 32-inch CRT TV at 7.30 on a Wednesday or you wouldn't be discussing the latest episode with friends the following day.
+You also needed to be sitting on your couch in front of your giant 32-inch CRT TV at 7.30 on a Wednesday or you wouldn't be discussing the latest episode with friends the following day.

 Fast forward to now and you can binge a TV series on your phone after finding out it's a 'must watch' on your way to work so you can sound like you've been a fan since the beginning.

 When you get all the FTA networks into a room and tell them they have to create an online app for catch up TV as well as live streaming, what you end up with is Freeview FV.
-It's impressive the networks are collaborating on a single app, but it could be better.
+It's impressive the networks are collaborating on a single app.

 Installation is a breeze: